yagikiyoshi/QMMMscripts/qsimulate/readme.md

 # Sample files for QSimulate-QM/GENESIS

 ## Description
+A singularity image (QSimulate-QM.sif) is provided by QSimulate upon the purchase of the software.
+The image includes GENESIS and QSimulate-QM, which are linked with dynamic libraries.
+Thus, "qmexe" is not required in the GENESIS input.

-"qsimulate_xx.json" are input files for QSimulate-QM.
+The following files, "qsimulate_xx.json", are sample input files for QSimulate-QM.

 ## List of Contents
 - qsimulate_01.json